lizazak/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 3: Trying Some Commands
 1. In the remote server, type `` ls ``.
 This will provide a list of files in that directory (folder).
 Folders in the list will be highlighted blue.
 2. Now try opening a folder by typing `` cd *folder name* ``.
 Type the `` ls `` command again.
 3. Notice no files show up.
-Now type `` ls -a ``.The command -a reveals the hidden files in the folder.
+Now type `` ls -a ``.
+The command -a reveals the hidden files in the folder.
 Your terminal should look like this:

 ![Image](trying_commands.png)

 4. To exit the remote server, click CTRL + D or type `` exit `` and hit enter.

 ## Step 4: Moving Files with `` scp ``
-1. In the terminal, write the command `` scp *filename* *account name*@ieng6.ucsd.edu:~./ ``, where the filename is an existing file on your computer.
+1. In the terminal, write the command `` scp *filename* *account name*@ieng6.ucsd.edu:~./ ``, where the filename is an existing file in the directory you're currently in.

 2. Type in your password for your remote account.
-After you will get an output that looks like this:
+After, you will get an output that looks like this:

 ![Image](scp1.png)

-3. Now, if you follow the `` ssh `` instrutions to log-in to your remote server, the file will appear in the main directory, and you can run it remotely using javac, java commands:
+3. Now, if you follow the `` ssh `` instrutions to log-in to your remote server, the file will appear in the main directory, and you can run it remotely using javac and java commands if it is a java file:

 ![Image](scp.png)

 ## Step 5: Setting an SSH Key
 1. In your home directory terminal (not remote server), type `` ssh-keygen ``.
 Click ENTER once, then type a passphrase (something shorter than your password), then click ENTER again.
-Your terminal after typing the command should look like this:
+Your terminal after typing the commands should look like this:

 ![Image](key1.png)

-2. Now copy the public key by typing the command `` scp /Users/liza_zakharova/.ssh/id_rsa.pub cs15lwi22acb@ieng6.ucsd.edu:~/.ssh/authorized_keys ``, but replace the username with your username and account with your course-specific account.
+2. Now copy the public key by typing the command `` scp /Users/liza_zakharova/.ssh/id_rsa.pub cs15lwi22acb@ieng6.ucsd.edu:~/.ssh/authorized_keys `` (with a space between ".pub" and "cs15l..."), but replace the username with your username and account with your course-specific account.

 3. Now try logging in to your remote account.
 You should be prompted for your passphrase instead of a password: